Climate change statement

-An imperfect indication of how seriously we take decarbonisation is that the emissions intensity of each of our investment strategies has consistently been at least 60% below its respective benchmark index1.
+An imperfect indication of how seriously we take decarbonisation is that the carbon footprint of each of our investment strategies has consistently been at least 80% below its respective benchmark index.*

 Some companies we invest in are delivering, or directly enabling, the emission reductions needed to help meet global 1.5oC warming targets.
 Obvious examples include renewable energy companies.
 Less obvious examples include companies operating further up or down the energy supply chain, and companies facilitating energy efficiency, waste reduction and recycling.
 But even companies supporting other aspects of sustainable development, such as improved health or reduced inequality, need to reduce business-as-usual carbon emissions in their supply chains and operations.